Social Entrepreneurship Program Coordinator

 Ashley received her undergraduate degree in music performance from the University of Southern California.
-Her graduate studies at Fuller Theological Seminary focused on Theology and Ministry, specifically within areas of trauma, addiction and abuse.
-Prior to joining the NBA, Ashley has served in ministry, both in the local and wider church.
-In her spare time, you will find Ashley writing, spending time in nature, doing yoga, and connecting with family and friends.
-She lives with her wife, her son, and their three fur-babies.
+Her graduate studies at Fuller Theological Seminary focused on Theology and Ministry, specifically within areas of trauma, addiction, and abuse.
+Prior to joining NBA, Ashley served in ministry, both in the local and wider church.
+In her spare time, you will find her writing, spending time in nature, doing yoga, and connecting with family and friends.
+She lives with her wife, her son, and their three fur babies.

 Getting to know Ashley

 Why do you feel “called to care” about Disciples health and social service ministry?